About Us

 Coaching Opportunities

-Mercy High School is seeking an Assistant Coach for Varsity Indoor Track & Field.
+Mercy High School is seeking an Assistant Varsity Softball Coach.
 Candidates should possess excellent organization and communication skills.
 This position reports regularly to the director of athletics.
-The Indoor Track & Field season begins in early November and concludes in early February.
-This is a paid, part-time position and a background check is required.
+The softball season begins in mid-February and concludes in early May.
+This is a paid, part-time position, and a background check is required.

 Interested candidates should send a resume and two to three professional references to George Panageotou P’23, ’26, assistant director of athletics.